itsdivgithub/MintEase-NFT/README.md

+# ENCODE x DIGITAL IDENTITY

-#ZeroFee NFT is a decentralized application (Dapp) built on top of the Polygon network that allows users to Tokenize NFTs without paying any gas fees.
+## ZeroFee NFT is a decentralized application (Dapp) built on top of the Polygon network that allows users to Tokenize NFTs without paying any gas fees.
 Using biconomy relayers.
 All Thanks to Biconomy..

-##ENCODE x DIGITAL IDENTITY